-Made with just a handful of ingredients, these Mediterranean pesto chickpea bowls are ideal for meal-prep.
+Made with just a handful of ingredients, these Mediterranean chickpea bowls with walnut pesto are ideal for meal-prep.
 Get the recipe now!

-This is one of those recipes that I didn’t intend to turn into a post, but they tasted just so good and were so simple to make that I couldn’t keep the recipe to myself.
+This is one of those recipes that I didn’t intend to turn into a post, but these Mediterranean chickpea bowls just tasted so good and were so simple to make that I couldn’t keep the recipe to myself.

 I love multitasking.